casualcore/casual/README.md

 #### Whats left to do?
 * _conversation_ conformant on all platforms
-* some redesign of internal parts (for maintainability)
+* Some redesign of internal parts (for maintainability)

 ### field tests